Legobot/Legobot/README.md

 Legobot itself is:
 * a skeleton framework to be built upon
-* a multi-protocol API for bots (soon to include XMPP, Slack, Hipchat, etc.)
+* a multi-protocol API for bots
 * a basic set of functions for managing connections and message objects
 * extensible (easily)